 The major instrumentation includes:

-Perkin-Elmer FT-IR – IR (Infrared) spectroscopy is used by chemists to determine the major functional groups of organic compounds.
-Southwestern obtained a Perkin-Elmer Spectrum One IR spectrometer with a gift from Dow Chemical.
+Perkin-Elmer FT-IR.
+IR or infrared spectroscopy is used by chemists to determine the major functional groups of organic compounds.
+Southwestern obtained a Perkin-Elmer IR spectrometer with a gift from Dow Chemical.

 Waters Breeze HPLC System – HPLC (High Performance Liquid Chromatography) is an important technique in industrial chemistry and biochemistry.
 It is used by students in CHEM324: Analytical Chemistry and for research projects.

-The department also has other standard equipment such as pH meters, a gas chromatograph, electrophoresis equipment, water testing equipment, and access to temperature controlled rooms.
+The department also has other standard equipment such as pH meters, a gas chromatograph, electrophoresis equipment, water testing equipment, and temperature controlled rooms.